 The underlying inspiration for my Arcadia SF series obviously comes from the current climate change and biodiversity crises on our own Earth, but this series isn’t set on Earth and the problems aren’t the same.

 What interested me the most was not the physical problems of climate change.
-Rather, it was the interplay of we complicated humans that both help and hinder the responses to environmental dilemmas.
+Rather, it was the complicated interplays between humans that both help and hinder the responses to environmental dilemmas.
 On our own earth, we have the tools and knowledge to either solve our problems or find the answers we need.
 What we lack is the organisation and unity of purpose.

 All true, if it’s only one error and the rest of the system can compensate.
 But not true if there are too many errors, too much out of kilter.
 That’s what’s happening to Arcadia, and why the Alliance Council steps in.

 It’s the same here.
 My little corner of the world ain’t so bad.
 My companies profits will be hurt badly if you make us do that.
 Our country’s GDP will drop.
-How will we be competitive with other countries/companies, if you force us to change?
-We need more guns, more land, more oil, more, more, more, to keep ourselves safe – from what, you have to ask.
+How will we compete with other countries/companies, if you force us to change?
+We need more oil, more land, more guns, more, more, more, to keep ourselves safe.
+From what, you have to ask.

 We can fix this.